 In this section of the report, we compare demographic and credit characteristics as of Q4 2019 for consumers with credit card debt who received at least one credit card forbearance between Q2 2020 and Q3 2021 to those with credit card debt who did not receive any credit card forbearances during this period.
-Here, the counseled sample includes all consumers counseled after the onset of the COVID pandemic, between Q2 2020 and Q3 2021, who have a non-zero balance on any credit card account at any time during the pandemic (n=140,080).
-In the national sample, 18.1 percent of consumers with credit card debt received a forbearance at some point during the pandemic (n= 327,073).
-In the counseled sample, 44 percent of DMP consumers (n= 17,403) and 34 percent of non-DMP consumers (n= 34,177) received a forbearance on a credit card at some point during the pandemic.
+Here, the counseled sample includes all consumers counseled after the onset of the COVID pandemic, between Q2 2020 and Q3 2021, who have a non-zero balance on any credit card account at any time during the pandemic (n=148,821).
+In the counseled sample, 12,792 DMP consumers and 30,261 non-DMP consumers received a forbearance on a credit card at some point during the pandemic.
+The national sample includes all consumers with credit data at some point between Q2 2020 and Q3 2021 and who have baseline credit data as of Q4 2019.
+In the national sample, 207,827 received a forbearance at some point during the pandemic and 1,779,549 had credit card debt but did not receive a forbearance.